Sign up now for a

 I know I still have a long way to go.

-Too often my tears are silent.
+Too often my tears are still silent.

-I'm learning more each day-
+I'm learning more, as each day passes,

-How to laugh, and how to be sad;
+how to laugh and how to be sad;

-I finally have someone who gets me,
+At last, I have someone who gets me

-And understands who I am!
+and understands who I am!

-And the other woman?
-She's now my mother!
+And the other woman--she's now my mother!

-I no longer have to cry silently.
+Thank goodness!
+I don't have to cry silently.

 Pat Nelson